BROOK PIANO STUDIO

 Ideally, practice happens every day with weekly assignments completed as required.

-They do!
 Getting to share music with others is one of the best parts of learning to play an instrument.

 We try to organise regular opportunities for students to perform in.